Events

 Humanities Lecture Hall, Room 206 UCSC Humanities Lecture Hall, 1156 High Street, Santa Cruz, CA, United States

-Wonder as the Source About the Living Writers Series The Living Writers Series (LWS) is a live reading series organized especially for the Creative Writing Program community at UCSC.
+Craft Between Worlds About the Living Writers Series The Living Writers Series (LWS) is a live reading series organized especially for the Creative Writing Program community at UCSC.
 There is a new series each quarter, and each series features writers with unique voices.
-The LWS is open to all creative writing students and the […]
+The LWS is open to all creative writing students and the public. […]

 Humanities 1, Room 210 1156 high st, Santa cruz, CA, United States